pettni/smooth/README.md

-# smooth: A C++20 Lie Theory Library and Book for Robotics
+# smooth: Lie Theory C++20 Library and Book for Robotics

 # Roadmap